-Norfolk Inner Harbor 50 foot Section
+Norfolk Inner Harbor -50 foot Section

-This maintenance dredge project requested to place dredged material at NODS, if CIDMMA became unavailable due to capacity issues.
-In order to utilize NODS as a disposal site, EPA tiered testing was conducted consistent with The Ocean Testing Manual (USEPA/USACE 1992) and the Mid-Atlantic Regional Implementation Manual: Dredged Material Evaluation for Norfolk and Dam Neck Disposal Sites (EPA Region 3 2000).
-Samples were taken from locations in Norfolk Inner Harbor and in Craney Island Reach (Figure 2-17) to determine if the proposed dredged material meets the Limiting Permissible Concentration (LPC) for ocean placement at NODS.
+This maintenance dredging project requested to place dredged material at NODS if CIDMMA became unavailable due to capacity issues.
+In order to utilize NODS as a disposal site, USEPA tiered testing was conducted consistent with The Ocean Testing Manual and the Mid-Atlantic Regional Implementation Manual: Dredged Material Evaluation for Norfolk and Dam Neck Disposal Sites.
+Samples were taken from locations in Norfolk Inner Harbor and in Craney Island Reach (Figure 2-18) to determine if the proposed dredged material meets the LPC for ocean placement at NODS.
 The samples collected so far have met the requirements for water column LPC, benthic toxicity LPC, and benthic accumulation LPCs for placement at NODS.

-In 2012, USACE Norfolk District received concurrence letter from EPA Region III that material from Norfolk Inner Harbor meets Ocean Disposal Criteria (40 CFR 227).
+In 2012, the USACE Norfolk District received concurrence letter from USEPA Region III that material from Norfolk Inner Harbor meets Ocean Disposal Criteria (40 CFR 227).
 To provide a reasonable assurance that such material has not been contaminated by such pollution:

-(1) Dredged material is composed predominantly of sand, gravel, rock, or any other naturally occurring bottom material with particle sizes larger than silt, and the material is found in areas of high current or wave energy such as streams with large bed loads or coastal areas with shifting bars and channels; or
+(1) Dredged material is composed predominantly of sand, gravel, rock, or any other naturally occurring bottom material with particle sizes larger than silt, and the

-- (2) Dredged material is for beach nourishment or restoration and is composed predominantly of sand, gravel, shell with particle sizes compatible with material on the receiving beaches; or - (3) When material proposed for dumping is substantially the same as the substrate at the proposed disposal site; and the site from which the material would be dredged is far removed from known existing and historical sources of pollution so as to provide reasonable assurance that such material has not been contaminated by such pollution.
+- material is found in areas of high current or wave energy such as streams with large bed loads or coastal areas with shifting bars and channels; or - (2) Dredged material is for beach nourishment or restoration and is composed predominantly of sand, gravel, shell with particle sizes compatible with material on the receiving beaches; or - (3) When material proposed for dumping is substantially the same as the substrate at the proposed disposal site; and the site from which the material would be dredged is far removed from known existing and historical sources of pollution so as to provide reasonable assurance that such material has not been contaminated by such pollution.

-Figure 2-17: Sample Locations (EA Engineering, Science, and Technology, Inc. 2010a).
+Figure 2-18: Sample Locations (EA Engineering, Science, and Technology, Inc. 2010a).